Kew Gardens Palm House with vibrant flower beds in London.

 Additional information

-• Certain parts of Kew Gardens may be closed on specific dates.
-Check the website before planning your visit.
+• Note that specific sections of Kew Gardens might be closed on certain dates.
+It's best to verify by checking their website before your trip.

 Kew Gardens glasshouse with visitors walking through lush gardens.